Our Approach

 Tracking your progress with GoZero

-We have developed the Carbon Points system to incentivise actions to reduce carbon emissions by individuals and businesses.
-We have now expanded that system to include actions to address overshoot of other planetary boundaries, so individuals and businesses that take action to reduce their plastic and chemical pollution, waste, water use or impact on biodiversity also generate points.
+Individuals, events, community groups, non-profits and businesses that take action to reduce their plastic and chemical pollution, waste, water use or impact on biodiversity also generate points in our system.
 Additionally, points can also be earned by supporting community groups working on these issues and supporting collective action to strengthen public policy and an economy that puts people and planet above growth and profit.